Olympic National Park: Best Hikes, Itinerary, and Sights

 Since parking is limited at the top, the lot fills up early.
 Once that happens, cars are let in one by one as others leave.
 Arrive at 7 am to get an early spot in line, otherwise you may have a one-to-three-hour wait.

 Once you’ve arrived, enjoy a small sledding hill (bring your own sleds), ranger-led snowshoes, or snowshoe the Hurricane Hill trail on your own.
 Beware, this trail does have avalanche dangers.
 On days with low avalanche dangers, you can snowshoe along the ridge to Hurricane Hill.
 Stay away from the edge of the ridge — it often has cornices that you can fall through.
-On days with moderate to high avalanche danger, wander through the lower meadows.
+On days with moderate to high avalanche danger, wander through the meadows near the parking area.

 Check here for avalanche forecasts and ask the rangers present for up-to-date conditions and recommendations.